City of Gold (2010 film): Plot

 The local politician intervenes, and mill workers agree to give NOC but not resignation, and it is decided that a part of the mill would be restored.
 But the very night when the mill is supposed to resume, it is blown away by an explosion, presumably by the owner.
 Now nothing in hand, the mill workers sit on a strike.
 Things go from bad to worse, and they start selling off their personal possessions to survive.
 Some of the ladies get into prostitution, while kids get into mugging.
 There is a constant face-off between owners and mill workers.
 In a fit of rage one fine day, Govind assaults the brother-in-law of the owner.
 He is enraged at this action and hires Parshya Bhai to kill Govind.
 Parshya Bhai assigns the task to Naru but does not tell him who the target is.
 Naru shoots Govind dead, only to realise later that he has shot down the father of his best friend, 'Speedbreaker'.
 Naru goes into hiding.
 Later, his father dies out of shock at the news.
 Naru later confronts Parshya Bhai, who tricked him by not paying his share of the contract.
 He kills him with the help of his friends.
 Naru is in turn killed by Speedbreaker, and he takes over the gang of Parshya Bhai.
 The mill owner finally comes up with some cash, and the mill workers give in and agree to sign required legal documents for a very small part of their original compensation.

 Rane is distraught that just as the court is about to give its verdict, the owners have tricked them, taking advantage of their desperate situation.

 Sometime later, Baba finally achieves his dream of becoming a professional playwright and is about to take his mother to the first show of his play.
 His mother is overwhelmed by his success, and after a long, hard life, she finally sees some hope.
 When she reads his name in the newspaper, she dies out of shock.

-Baba finishes his narration and takes his fiance to meet all the characters he had narrated in his story.
+Baba finishes his narration and takes his fiancé to meet all the characters he had narrated in his story.
 Rane is still delusional that he will win the legal battle; the rest of them have got their lives back on track, and Speedbreaker runs his gang along with his friends.